 And moss grows fat on a rollin’ stone

-The phrase “moss grows fat” flips the old proverb about a rolling stone gathering no moss.
-It suggests that even the counterculture has become stagnant or weighed down.
+“Moss grows fat” flips the old proverb about a rolling stone gathering no moss.
+Even the counterculture has become stagnant or weighed down.

-The reference could nod to the Rolling Stones, Rolling Stone magazine, or Dylan’s “Like a Rolling Stone,” all central to 60s music and commentary.
+The reference could be to the Rolling Stones, Rolling Stone magazine, or Dylan’s “Like a Rolling Stone,” all central to ’60s music.

 But that’s not how it used to be